alexvmt/farm_plot_detection/README.md

-# Exploring and Detecting Farm Plots in the Kavango-Zambezi Transfrontier Conservation Area
+# Exploring and Detecting Farm Plots in the Kavango-Zambezi Transfrontier Conservation Area in Collaboration with WWF Germany

 This project is about monitoring agricultural practices in the [Kavango-Zambezi Transfrontier Conservation Area](https://space-science.wwf.de/KAZAStory/) in collaboration with [WWF Germany's Space+Science Team](https://space-science.wwf.de/).
 To do so, it is necessary to know where agricultural areas (i. e. farm plots) are and how their locations and properties change over time.
 Satellite images (e. g. from Sentinel-2) can be used to identifiy cropland, applying different methods such as pixel-wise classification and instance segmentation.

+A report on the project's current status can be found [here](https://github.com/alexvmt/farm_plot_detection/blob/main/report.pdf).

 There are two datasets to explore.
 First, there is a dataset collected during a WWF field campaign, consisting of point coordinates that mark farm plots and spanning the period from 2017 to 2020.